JiehongLin/CorrReg/MvFusionNet-pytorch/README.md

 ### Usage
 * Download dataset:

-We use the data processed in paper "[A Deeper Look at 3D Shape Classifiers](https://people.cs.umass.edu/~jcsu/papers/shape_recog/)".
+We use the data processed in the paper "[A Deeper Look at 3D Shape Classifiers](https://people.cs.umass.edu/~jcsu/papers/shape_recog/)".
 Please download [ModelNet40 dataset](http://supermoe.cs.umass.edu/shape_recog/shaded_images.tar.gz) here and put it under the folder  `modelnet40_images_new_12x`.